IPC-2221 / IPC-2152 Compliant

 Example 1: Motor Driver Power Stage

-Design: 12V motor driver, peak current 8A, layer transition from external to internal plane
+Design: 12V motor driver, peak current 8A, layer transition from external trace to internal plane.

 Via drill: 12 mil → Single via capacity: 0.9A (10°C)